|Head of Music||Miss Z Barber|

 Students should check the board regularly to ensure that they attend their lesson at the correct time each week.

 All students taking instrumental or singing lessons are expected to find time each day to practise as it is not possible to make progress without this.
-Practise should be scheduled in to the daily routine along with time set aside for homework.
-Tutors will give each student guidance about how much practise they should be completing but the recommended daily rehearsal time for GCSE and A level students is a minimum of half an hour.
+Practice should be scheduled in to the daily routine along with time set aside for homework.
+Tutors will give each student guidance about how much practice they should be completing but the recommended daily rehearsal time for GCSE and A level students is a minimum of half an hour.